-Our most able pupils are participating in various school-wide project as part of our Enrichment program which aims to raise self-esteem and aspirations as well as extending their learning in their gifted subject.
-This is in the form of special projects; the activities and STEM based learning aims to progress their learning in a functional way beyond classroom learning as well as streamed maths and phonics.
+Our most able pupils are participating in various school-wide project as part of our enrichment program which aims to raise self-esteem and aspirations as well as extending their learning in their gifted subject.
+This is in the form of special projects; these activities and STEM based learning aim to progress their learning in a functional way beyond classroom learning as well as streamed maths and phonics.
 Data scores and teacher judgement is used to determine our ‘most able’ learners and teachers are aware of which children in their class are classed as ‘most able’ and effective challenges are put in place for them.

 The coming Year

 By the end of this academic year, we aim to have:

 - Evidence for Learning information will inform Insights for Learning and will be embedded in school life to record learning.